-- Enter the track properties window.
-In properties window, element can be activated for navigation.
+- Enter the track properties window

 - See the track graph

 - Zoom here

-- Name search
+- Navigate (activate)

 By means of a long click on any open track, you will enter the Contextual Menu with all the available functionalities for this element.

 When the list of recorded tracks becomes too long, they will automatically be grouped in folders selected by year and, inside them, by month of creation (e.g. all the tracks created in 2009 will be found in that folder and inside 2009-1, all the tracks created in January 2009).